Skip to content

 Ahrefs found that 80% of pages cited by large language models do not rank in Google’s top 100.
 That stat changed my thinking.
 Ranking on Google does not guarantee you will appear in AI answers.
 You need specific architectural decisions built into your WordPress site.
 That is what AI-native development delivers.

-How AI-Native Differs from Traditional WordPress Development
+How Is AI-Native Different from Traditional WordPress Development?

 Traditional and AI-native WordPress development produce different outcomes.
 They optimize for different systems.
 Here is a concrete breakdown.